 In addition, a problem with any part of the device may necessitate surgery to remove or replace it.
 While these devices are typically very reliable, they do fail, and sometimes they may wear out over time and need to be replaced.

 Various studies show that a high percentage of men using these devices (more than 90 percent) were satisfied with their performance.
-However, nearly 25 percent developed some type of complication that required follow-up surgery to adjust the device within five years after the initial surgery.
+Some individuals experienced complications necessitating follow-up surgery within five years after the initial artificial urinary sphincter implantation.

 In this procedure, a bulking agent, such as collagen, is injected into the tissue around the urethra.
 This causes a narrowing of the urethra so that it closes more readily.
 This procedure has not shown successful long-term results, although many men have found it a plausible short-term solution.